jxb3641/OpenAI-hackathon-Scope3/README.md

 ### data/ directory
 This directory contains the data being read in.
 As of this writing, this includes:
-- `10K/2021_q1.zip`: A zipped directory of 2021 quarter 1 10-Ks from 8000 different companies.
-When setting up, this should be unzipped into the folder
-`10K/q1/` for the EDGARFilingUtils functions to work properly.
+- Subdirectory `10K`.
+You should download the `datasets/2021 q1.zip` from the Hackathon drive https://drive.google.com/drive/folders/1j-I-hBuqYZQWMPNO2nWIrRDwuMFLeYMN?usp=share_link and unzip it into `data/10K` so the EDGARFilingUtils scripts can correctly fetch data.
 For each Submission ID there are assumed to be three `.txt` files:
     - The entire parsed 10-K filing, converted into text after HTML/XBRL tags have been replaced with newlines.
     - The Item1 section of this filing, where newlines and markdown tags have been removed.
     - The Item7/MDA section of this filing, where newlines and markdown tags have have been removed.

 ### Convenience function modules